Apple and the $100 Laptop

 Mini Mac

-Apple amortized their development costs for System 6 and System 7 a long time ago.
+Apple amortized its development costs for System 6 and System 7 a long time ago.
 The classic Mac OS was designed for a low resolution 512 x 342 pixel display and 1-bit video, although it scaled very nicely to larger screens and greater bit-depths.

 Most of all, it was very efficient, since it had to run on 8 MHz computers with limited amounts of memory.